lmco/mcf/SECURITY.md

 object.
 The `auth.session` section defines when a session expires.

-For API interactions with MBEE, only the `auth.token` expiration matters since sessions aren't used.
+For API interactions with MBEE, only the `auth.token` expiration matters since sessions are not used.
 However, for UI interaction with MBEE, both the token and session definitions matter.
 Whichever expires first will cause the user's authentication to expire.